Hiswe/vh-check/README.md

 # VH CHECK

-Safari iOS has bug about computing the CSS `100vh` value.
+Safari iOS has a bug about computing the CSS `100vh` value.

 This script will measure the difference and put it in a CSS var.

 ### why not use viewport-units-buggyfill?

-It's a very good job:
+It's doing a very good job:

 https://github.com/rodneyrehm/viewport-units-buggyfill

 But it has some problems with media-queries:

 https://github.com/rodneyrehm/viewport-units-buggyfill/issues/13

-And I needed media-queries

 ## use